Skip to content

 • Application Qualifications and Requirements

 Applicants for the CAPS Psychology Internship program are evaluated in a holistic way, with consideration given to appropriate fit with our agency's culture, and values.
 In addition to evaluating applicants based on our minimum requirements and preferred qualifications, we consider each applicant's career goals and how our agency could provide the requisite experience the applicant seeks.
-We also consider how each applicant could contribute to our staff in terms of cultural diversity and diversity of personal, training, and previous work experiences.
+We also consider how each applicant could contribute to our staff.

 CAPS Minimum Requirements for Applicants: